Capping Show: Main Sketch

 A main sketch was introduced by Roger Hall and Lisa Warrington in the late 1980s to introduce structure to the show.
 The main sketch has a central theme that is followed through its various scenes.
 The theme is usually either based on a pop culture movie/book (e.g Batman) or a general idea (e.g. the end of the world).
-The current format of the main sketch involves a video opening and three scenes in the first half.
-The second half also consists of three or four scenes.
+The current format of the main sketch involves 4 video segments and 4 stage segments split across the show.

 Sketches

 A majority of the show is made up of single sketches.
 These sketches are unrelated from the main sketch and usually resolved by the end of the scene.
 In rare occasions, the sketch may link with another sketch later on.
 The length of the sketches can range from very short (~10 s) to quite long (4–5 min).

 Video Sketches

 Since 2000, video sketches have been introduced to the show.
 Originally used only in the main sketch, they recently expanded to stand alone sketches as a way of covering scene changes.
 Now they are a vital part of both the main and single sketches.
 They are displayed on a projector screen next to the stage.